 - How does your state approach these issues?

-In any subrogation claim, getting ahead of the issue with a swift, thorough approach to the initial subrogation investigation will result in better-informed, efficacious strategy.
-Insurers should take care to retain counsel adept at navigating property, fire and utility subrogation in many jurisdictions to have the best chance at maximizing recovery while containing costs of pursuit.
+In any subrogation claim, getting ahead of the issue with a swift, thorough approach to the initial subrogation investigation will result in a better-informed, efficacious strategy.
+Insurers should take care to retain counsel adept at navigating property, fire, and utility subrogation in many jurisdictions to have the best chance at maximizing recovery while containing the costs of pursuit.